Staking is a key mechanism that aims to bring a new layer of cryptoeconomic security to Chainlink.

 Staking is a core initiative of Chainlink Economics 2.0 that brings a new layer of cryptoeconomic security to the Chainlink Network.
 Staking enables ecosystem participants, such as node operators and community members, to back the performance of oracle services with staked LINK and earn rewards for helping secure the network.

-Staking in v0.2 will require an onchain transaction on Ethereum mainnet.
+Staking in v0.2 requires an onchain transaction on Ethereum mainnet.
 Users should be aware of the dynamics around blockchain network resource availability.

 On which blockchain can I stake LINK?